drduh/macOS-Security-and-Privacy-Guide/README.md

 You can use iMessage with either a [phone number or an email](https://support.apple.com/108758#Mac) so choose one that you don't mind your contacts seeing.

 **Note:** By default, iCloud backup is enabled which stores copies of your message encryption keys on [Apple's servers](https://support.apple.com/102651) without E2EE.
 Either [disable iCloud backup](https://support.apple.com/guide/icloud/view-and-manage-backups-mm122d3ef202/1.0/icloud/1.0) or enable [Advanced Data Protection](https://support.apple.com/guide/security/advanced-data-protection-for-icloud-sec973254c5f) to prevent this.
 Also remember to tell your messaging partner/s to do the same!

-### XMPP

-XMPP is an [open standard](https://xmpp.org/extensions) developed by the [IETF](https://www.ietf.org) that allows for cross-platform federated messaging.
-There are many options for [clients](https://xmpp.org/getting-started).
-Consider using one of the browser-based clients to take advantage of your browser's sandbox.

-Depending on the provider, you might not need anything other than a username and password to set up your account.

-XMPP isn't E2EE by default, you'll need to use [OMEMO](https://omemo.top) encryption, so make sure your client supports it.

 ## Viruses and malware